Zongyuan-Jiang/C2MChn/README.md

     </tr>
 </table>

-<strong>Note</strong> “pairs”, “cla/s” and “mod/s” denote the number of parallel sentence pairs, the average number of word tokens per classical Chinese sentence and the average number of word tokens per modern Chinese sentence, respectively.
+Note “pairs”, “cla/s” and “mod/s” denote the number of parallel sentence pairs, the average number of word tokens per classical Chinese sentence and the average number of word tokens per modern Chinese sentence, respectively.

 ## Directory Format
 The dataset is organized in the following directory format: